-Tips for Green Card Holders and Immigrants Who are Filing a US Tax Return
+Tips for Green Card Holders and Immigrants Filing U.S. Tax Returns

-Here in the United States, we pay income taxes to different levels of government.
-We pay a federal income tax to the US federal government.
-The federal income tax is administered by the Internal Revenue Service (IRS), which is a division of the US Treasury Department.
+The federal income tax is administered by the Internal Revenue Service (IRS), which is a division of the U.S. Treasury Department.

-We also measure certain types of expenses.
-Some expenses can be deducted against income, resulting in a lower net income subject to tax.
-Other expenses can be used to generate a tax credit, which further reduces the tax.
-So, essentially, we can think of the federal income tax like a math formula.
-Oversimplifying, it looks like this:
+We also measure certain types of expenses and some of these can be deducted from income, resulting in a lower net income that's subject to tax.
+Other expenses can be used to generate a tax credit which further reduces any tax owed.

 Total income minus deductions = taxable income